-Hurdle to Operation (No.50): Price matching is a key Hurdle to new entrants.
-It prevents them from acquiring customers, but more significantly it represents an uneven playing field, prevents the development of switching momentum in the market, and prevents many of the most profitable customers form ever switching in the first place.
+Price matching is as preventing new entrants from acquiring customers, but more significantly it represents an uneven playing field, prevents the development of switching momentum in the market, and prevents many of the most profitable customers from ever switching in the first place.

-Suggestion: We would recommend the abolishment of price matching.
-It is prevented in many other liberalised markets including the most active markets in the world.
+Ideas for Change: Abolishment of price matching.
+It is prevented in some other liberalised markets including some of the most active markets in the world.